ttra0045-spec/ecc3479-project/analysis.md

 **2. Identification Strategy**

-The core identification strategy is **Difference-in-Differences (DiD)**.
-In the interaction model, we compare the change in player counts before and after an update (`post_update`) between two groups: co-op and PvP games.
+The core identification strategy is a **before/after event study**.
+We examine how player counts change on each day relative to an update, using the day before the update (day -1) as the baseline (reference) period.

-The key assumption for this strategy to yield a causal estimate is the **Parallel Trends Assumption**.
-This assumption states that, in the absence of the update, the average player counts for both co-op and PvP games would have followed parallel paths.
+The key identifying assumption is that **there are no unobserved confounding events** that coincide with the update dates.
 The event study plot helps validate this assumption visually.
-In the pre-update period (days -14 to -2), the coefficients are all close to zero and not statistically significant, showing no pre-existing trend or differential behavior between the eventual treatment and control groups.
-This provides confidence that the sharp divergence observed after day 0 is attributable to the update itself and not to pre-existing differences.
+In the pre-update period (days -14 to -2), the coefficients are all close to zero and not statistically significant, showing no pre-existing trend or abnormal player behavior before updates.
+This provides confidence that the sharp increase observed on and after day 0 is attributable to the update itself and not to pre-existing trends.

 ### Regression Results